 This fuzzy model exactly represents the nonlinear system in the region vstallvmax× -4°8° in the v,αw space.

-As it is evident in eq.
-(29) and (30), the responses of the fuzzy model can exactly follow the responses of the original equations, which means the fuzzy model can exactly represent the original system in the pre-specified domains: inside of the boundaries of v and αw the above approach can accurately represent the original system.
+As is evident in equations (29) and (30), the responses of the fuzzy model can exactly follow the responses of the original equations, which means the fuzzy model can exactly represent the original system in the pre-specified domains.
+That is to say, inside of the boundaries of v and αw, the above approach can accurately represent the original system.
 The advantage of this method is immediate: the calculation effort is enormously decreased.
-In practice, everything is resolved in the solution of linear systems or in the simple multiplication between square matrices.
+In practice, everything is resolved through linear systems or simple multiplication between square matrices.

 The simulation